-Nihonbashi, which directly translates to ‘Japan Bridge,’ is located in central Tokyo and is a busy business district.
-The development of Nihonbashi is largely credited to the Mitsui family in the Edo Period who created Japan’s first department store where they sold wholesale goods.
-Since then, Nihonbashi has become a renowned cosmopolitan city with good commercial districts and cultural cuisine and arts.
+Nihonbashi, which directly translates to ‘Japan Bridge’, is located in central Tokyo and is a bustling business district.
+The development of Nihonbashi is largely credited to the Mitsui family during the Edo Period, who created Japan’s first department store, selling wholesale goods.
+Since then, Nihonbashi has become a renowned cosmopolitan area with vibrant commercial districts and rich cultural cuisine and arts.

 Nihonbashi Kirin Statues 日本橋麒麟像